lucasbasquerotto/ext-cloud/run-tasks/README.md

 ## Docker

-Installs `docker-compose` (if specified) and ensure docker is running.
+This run stage task installs `docker-compose` (if specified) and ensure docker is running.

 Docker itself is expected to already be installed (see [user data](../files/user-data/README.md) for more information).